frimpongemanuele/darkweb-osint-threat-intelligence/lab/osint-monitoring/README.md

 ### Step 1 — Define the Investigation Target

-Identify the organization, domain, account, email address, or other indicator relevant to the simulated incident.
+Identify the organization, domain, account, email address or other indicator relevant to the simulated incident.

 ### Step 2 — Collect Open-Source Information